What’s An HDR Television? (Understanding This Visual Tech)

 There are a few advantages and disadvantages to keep in mind with each design so let’s start with the advantages of a ported subwoofer box.

-What I’m getting at is that with the ported sub, since the air is escaping the subwoofer, it is not as controlled as its sealed counterparts tend to be (again just from what I’ve noticed)
+What I’m getting at is that with the ported sub, since the air is escaping the subwoofer, it’s sometimes not as controlled as its sealed counterparts tend to be (again just from what I’ve noticed)

 For example when I tested music on some of my ported subs against my sealed ones, I noticed that my sealed sub wasn’t as loud as the other, but it was definitely more reserved and controlled.